Waffleboy/Twitter-Interest-Classification/README.md

 # Dataset Generator for Classifying Twitter Interests

 This script generates a dataset for classification of twitter interests.
-It has the ability to use multiple twitter keys to speed up the process.
+It has the ability to use multiple twitter API keys to speed up the process.

 Output:

 1)A CSV file of tweets / interest

 2)A processed CSV file of the above.

 # Instructions: